Andrew Cooper, Editor-in-chief

 Tianjin University, China

-Jinlong Gong studied chemical engineering and received his B.S. and M.S. degrees from Tianjin University and his Ph.D. from the University of Texas at Austin.
-Upon the completion of postdoctoral research at Harvard University, he joined the faculty of chemical engineering at Tianjin University, where he currently holds a Pei Yang Chair Professorship.
-His research group work on heterogeneous catalysis and kinetics with a focus on catalytic conversions of small molecules, production of hydrogen energy, and syntheses and applications of nanostructured catalytic materials.
+I studied chemical engineering and received my B.S. and M.S. degrees from Tianjin University and my Ph.D. from the University of Texas at Austin.
+Upon the completion of my postdoctoral research at Harvard University, I joined the faculty of chemical engineering at Tianjin University, where I currently hold a Pei Yang Chair Professorship.
+My research group works on heterogeneous catalysis and kinetics with a focus on catalytic conversions of small molecules, production of hydrogen energy, and syntheses and applications of nanostructured catalytic materials.

 Ning Jiao, Associate editor